What every dog owner should know about canine dream patterns

 Just like humans, puppies are more prone to nightmares than adult dogs.

-But any dog can have a bad dream occasionally.
+However, any dog can occasionally have a scary nightmare.
 You must understand why your dog behaves the way it does.
 Use your critical thinking skills to analyze your pet’s behavior.

 There’s no need to worry if your dog has the occasional nightmare.
-Comfort them and let them know you’re there.
-If your dog regularly has nightmares, it might signify something more severe, so consult your veterinarian.
+Comfort them and let them know you’re there after a bad dream.
+If your dog regularly has nightmares, it may indicate a more serious issue, so consult your veterinarian.

 Most of the time, though, we rest easy knowing your dog is chasing rabbits or enjoying some other activity during sleep.